The Ultimate Guide on What is Direct Store Delivery (DSD)?

 In this article, we will discuss below in detail what is direct store delivery DSD all about.

-What Is Direct Store Delivery?
+What is Direct Store Delivery?

 Direct Store Delivery is a distribution model adopted by retailers.
 Under this delivery model, retailers directly deliver to retail stores from manufacturers or suppliers instead of sending them to warehouses or distribution centers.
 It helps businesses to reduce labor costs, warehouse maintenance, and wholesale-retail distribution costs.